jhanley634/tap-unit-test/README.txt

-Chris Riesbeck offers an excellent :lisp-unit package at http://www.cs.northwestern.edu/academics/courses/325/programs/lisp-unit.lisp under a BSD-style license.
+Chris Riesbeck offers an excellent :lisp-unit package at http://www.cs.northwestern.edu/academics/courses/325/programs/lisp-unit.lisp under an MIT license.
 It is quite simple to use.

 The tap-unit-test package reformats the reporting slightly for TAP output:  http://en.wikipedia.org/wiki/Test_Anything_Protocol